You are using an outdated browser. Please upgrade your browser to improve your experience.

 As a research student you'll be led by and work alongside a vibrant community of world class researchers with a rich, diverse and transdisciplinary breadth of experience and expertise, research focuses, portfolio of research, multidimensional and complimentary interests.
 In an environment where knowledge sharing and cross discipline collaboration are encouraged.

-You'll benefit from an environment that champions open innovation as a core value and a cross-institutional programme that enables researchers in all fields to share their work and ideas.
-Creating opportunities to partake in a lively and engaging programme of lectures, performances, readings, concerts and a variety of other activities, delivered by our research fellows, staff, faculty and community.
+You will benefit from an environment that champions open research and knowledge exchange as core values, with a cross-institutional programme that enables researchers in all fields to share their work and ideas.
+Opportunities to engage with and contribute to a lively and engaging programme of lectures, performances, readings, concerts and a variety of other activities delivered by our research students, staff, and faculty, provide ample opportunity to become an active member of our community.

 Falmouth University research degrees are awarded through our partnership with University of the Arts London